COMPOSE: Hypergraph Cover Optimization for Multi-view 3D Human Pose Estimation: Acknowledgments

-\paragraph{Acknowledgements.} The authors gratefully acknowledge the computational resources of the LRZ AI service infrastructure provided by the Leibniz Supercomputing Center (LRZ) and Munich Center for Machine Learning (MCML), funded by the German Federal Ministry of Education and Research (BMBF) and Bavarian State Ministry of Science and the Arts (StMWK).
-T. W., L.B., and N.N. acknowledge support from the TUM Global Incentive Fund project TOPO-OR.
-T. B. was supported by a UKRI Future Leaders Fellowship (MR/Y018818/1).
+The authors are grateful for support from the UK AI Research Resource (AIRR) through grant 0251-4584-0945-1 and from the Excellence Strategy of local and state governments in Bavaria, Germany, as well as computational resources of the LRZ AI service infrastructure provided by the Leibniz Supercomputing Center (LRZ), the German Federal Ministry of Education and Research (BMBF), and the Bavarian State Ministry of Science and the Arts (StMWK).
+T. B. was supported by the UKRI Engineering and Physical Sciences Research Council (EPSRC) through the Future Leaders Fellowship [grant number MR/Y018818/1].
+L.B. was supported by the UK Royal Society through grant NIF/R1/254128.

+In this supplementary material, we collect the additional context, derivations, implementation details, and empirical evidence supporting the main manuscript.
+We begin with related work in \cref{sec:related_works}, then expand on the ILP--MAP connection and BP relaxation in \cref{app_sec:additional_proofs}; the following sections detail implementation and evaluation protocols (\cref{app_sec:additional_methods}), report extended experiments and ablations (\cref{app_sec:additional_experiments}), and discuss broader societal impact (\cref{app_sec:societal_impact}).